 Storage Store whole in a large mesh or paper bag in the crisper drawer for up to three days.
 Washed and dried leaves will keep for up to three days in the fridge.
 Remove any wilting or browning leaves.

 Honeycomb-capped morels are a gourmet delicacy and have a short season from March to May.
 They can be used in or added to cooked mushroom recipes (do not eat them raw) to impart an intense, earthy taste.
 To fully experience their flavor, try them in simple dishes like a Mushroom and Green Pea Risotto.
+Learn more about morels and other flavorful fungi in our comprehensive guide to mushrooms.

 Selection Choose plump morels with moist, firm stems.
 The darker the color, the deeper the flavor.
 Avoid any that look damp or slimy—they will spoil quickly.